General Information

 Spotting Predatory Behavior

-Sex offenders, like many criminals, are not easily recognized.
-They are often charming, likable, intelligent, and display no outwardly deviant behavior.
-They often occupy positions that put them in power or influence over those they would victimize, and they only hurt others in secret.
 While it is difficult to spot a predator, there are some consistent behaviors, called “grooming behaviors,” that are warning signs of a dangerous person, and they include:

-- Excessive flattery and attention
+- Giving excessive flattery and attention

 - Pushing boundaries

-- Isolation and control
+- Using isolation and control

 These behaviors take many forms, depending on the age of the victim and the environment.